-A process to identify local and regional urban growth priorities helps the region manage the growth of the region's urban footprint.
-While locally adopted policies and market demand determine the location of urban development, local commitments to coordinate and collaborate on the expansion of urban growth lead to better use of regional resources for infrastructure, reduced regional vehicle travel and conservation of open land.
+A defined UGB/A leads to an orderly and more compact pattern of future development.
+While locally adopted policies and market demand determine the location of urban development, commitment to the UGB/A leads to better use of regional resources for infrastructure, reduced regional vehicle travel and conservation of open land outside the boundary/area.